geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Mid Afric's sands her springs and isles of green.

 Meanwhile, with Phlogos hand to hand engaged,
-A long and doubtful conflict Henry waged ;
+A long and doubtful conflict Henry waged;
 While every blow the salamander dealt
 On Henry's magic cincture dropt nnfelt;
 And every stroke of Henry's vengeful blade
 Deep iu his rival's mail a passage made.
 The wounded Phlogos writh'd with rage and pain,
-" But soon the ethereal essence clos'd again :"
+" But soon the ethereal essence clos'd again:"
 Thus slightest shocks the limpid stream divide,
 And o'er the wound thus flows the closing tide.
 Vex'd at his fruitless toil, the knight unroll'd